ros2/ros2_documentation/source/Tutorials/Ament-CMake-Documentation.rst

 - ``resource_name``: The name of the resource which usually amounts to the name of the package having added the resource of type resource_type (e.g. ``rviz_default_plugins``)

-``ament_index_get_resource``: Obtain the content of a specific resource, i.e. the contents of the marker file in the resource index.
+``ament_index_get_resource``: Obtain the content of a specific resource, i.e. the contents of the marker file in the ament index.

 - ``var``: the output parameter: filled with the content of the resource marker file if it exists.